Solartraveler/UniversalboxArm/src/stm32l452/07-ntp-clock/readme.md

 NTP clock

-Gets the time from a time server.
+Gets the time from a time server over WIFI.

-Shows a clock on the LCD.
+Shows a big clock on the LCD, the colors can be configured.

+Backlight level and timezone can be set.